Changing the timing of your Request

 - A one-off scenario where you would like to change only one due date associated with a specific Request.
 For example, you have a quarterly Request being sent every three months on the 15th of the month and you would like to change the upcoming quarterly Request to be due on the 19th -- but keep all other future Requests due on the 15th.

 - You would like to change the recurring schedule of all due dates associated with a specific Request.
 For example, you have a quarterly Request being sent every three months on the 15th of the month and you would like to change the recurring due date of this Request to be due on the 19th (every quarter).

 Below we show you how to edit a Request's due date in each scenario.

-To change the schedule of a Request, navigate to the respective Request and click Edit request.
+To change the schedule of a Request, navigate to the respective Request and click the Request name.

 How does changing the Request due date affect the metric reporting period?

-How does changing the next due date affect the notification email reminders?
+How does changing the 'Current' Request due date affect the notification email reminders?

 It's important to note that changing the due date automatically changes the dates of the notification email reminders that will be sent out for your Requests.
 It's a good idea to take a look at the preview for the notification emails to understand when your companies will be notified.

 For example, if the 7 days before reminder has already been sent out, and you push back the due date further in the future, a new 7-day out reminder will be sent to your companies 7 days before the new due date.